librato/taxonomy/Part2/traditional/free_open/monoliths/system/xymon.md

 Xymon stores metrics data in RRDTool locally on the server.

 ### Analysis capabilities
-Analysis capablities are nascent.
+Analysis capabilities are nascent.
 Apart from some pre-fab reports the Web-UI is very hierarchal, you click down into individual hosts until you're given RRDTool graphs that depict individual services on individual hosts.

 ### Notification Capabilities
 Xymon provides email-based, or ad-hoc script alerting on simple thresholds on individual service or host problems.
-Acknowledgements are supported but time-period squelching is not.
+Acknowledgments are supported but time-period squelching is not.

 ### Integration capabilities
-Xymon is a pretty strictly monolthic system.
+Xymon is a pretty strictly monolithic system.
 You may interact directly with the RRD's it writes but otherwise there is no built-in means of import/export.

 ### Scaling Model